Foxboro senior housing apartment complex closer to approval

 Three buildings are planned, one with 61 units, a second with 80 units and a third with 59 units.
 The first phase of the construction would involve the first two buildings for a total of 141 units.
 Neighbors would see the third building the most, applicant representatives said.

-Some have questioned if two four-story buildings were possible, but Michael Mattos, executive director of Affordable Housing and Services Collaborative of Braintree, said “financial constraints wouldn’t allow us to do that.”
+Some have questioned if two four-story buildings were possible, but Michael Mattos of Affordable Housing and Services Collaborative of Braintree said "financial constraints wouldn't allow us to do that."

 Mattos explained tax credits and funding are split among three buildings under state guidelines.

-Residents and housing authority members also supported keeping the buildings smaller in height and spreading the development out more on the 16-acre site owned by the local housing authority.
+Residents and housing authority members also supported keeping the buildings three stories and spreading the development out more on the 16-acre site owned by the local housing authority.

 "We addressed everything in one form or another," attorney Frank Spillane said.
 "There were a lot of modifications."

-Evergreen trees will be planted to screen the perimeter of the site, which is now woodland.
-The trees would be fast growing and should reach about 45 feet in a decade, Johnathan Law of Weston & Sampson said, adding they will also buffer sound from nearby Interstate 95.
+Evergreen trees will be planted to screen the perimeter of the site that is now woodland.
+The trees would be fast growing and should reach about 45 feet in a decade, Johnathan Law of Weston & Sampson said, adding the trees will also buffer sound from nearby Interstate 95.

 "There will be a green wall between these houses and the site," Law said.